-SPE 510 Assistive Technology Supports for Students with Intensive Support Needs (3)
+SPE 510 Assistive Technology Supports for Students with Intensive Support Needs (3) TEL 531 Foundations of Literacy: The Science of Reading (3)

 For the teacher certification concentration requirements, students complete six credit hours from Internship and Student Teaching.
 For traditional certification in special education, at least two credit hours must be SPE internship, and at least two credit hours must be SPE Residency/Student teaching for one certification.
-ELL 515 is substitutable with department approval.